-Eco-homestay's poster Rice is Kita Hiroshima's major agricultural product, excessive growth of weeds problem in the paddy fields was observed, causing the decrease of soil nutrient and rice growth.
+Eco-homestay's poster Rice is Kita Hiroshima's major agricultural product, but an excessive growth of weeds problem in the paddy fi elds was observed, causing the decrease of soil nutrient and rice growth.
 We developed the new method using rice husk as an environmental friendly bioherbicide, which replaces the existing costly and harmful chemical one.
 The rice production continues with the generation of rice waste, namely, rice straw and husk that are potential to be used for bioethanol production.
-Rice straw and husk have cellulose content, a chemical compound that can be converted into bioethanol, which can replace gasoline for various purposes, including fuelling vehicles that can be used in tourism activities.
+Rice straw and husk have cellulose content, a chemical compound that can be converted into bioethanol, which can replace gasoline for various purposes, including fuelling vehicles that can be used in tour activities.
 Thus, we added the energy and environment sectors.
-TOURISM SECTOR: ECO-HOMESTAY We created new tourism business called Eco-homestay, with the theme of 'inaka ine', meaning village, nice and rice in Japanese. participants The came from different countries and backgrounds.
-The event held various activities, such as agricultural, cycling, fishing,
+TOURISM SECTOR: ECO-HOMESTAY We created new tourism business called Eco-homestay, with the theme of 'inaka ine', meaning village, nice and rice in Japanese.
+The participants came from different countries and backgrounds.
+The event held various activities, such as agricultural, cycling, fi shing,